pstat197/vignette-image-classification/README.md

 ## Repository Contents
-- comparison_vignette.ipynb (or .qmd)

-    - The Main Tutorial Document.
-This is the primary file to read.

-    - It contains all written explanations, imports functions from scripts/, and loads saved results from results/ to generate plots instantly.

-- scripts/
+- data_sample/

-    - The Code Repository.
-Contains the functional, reusable Python files (.py) for all three models.
+    - Demo Dataset Location.
+This holds a very small set of images used specifically for quick demonstrations inside the main notebook.

 - data/

     - The Dataset Location.
 Contains the raw image files (e.g., train/).

     - Note: This folder is included in .gitignore and is not committed to the repository due to file size limits.

-Users must run 01_download_data.py to populate it.
+- notebooks/

+    - A directory reserved for draft notebooks.

-- data_sample/
+- scripts/

-    - Demo Dataset Location.
-This holds a very small set of images used specifically for quick demonstrations inside the main notebook.
+    - The Code Repository.
+Contains the functional, reusable Python files (.py) for the preprocessing functions and all three models.

-- img/
+- vignette.ipynb

-    - Contains images generated during the analysis.
+    - The Main Tutorial Document.
+This is the primary file to read.

+    - It contains all written explanations and runnable codes for complete demonstrations and analysis of results

 ## References